 Intricately carved wood and stone tiles imported from Bali, and Japanese silk wallpaper set the tone for the décor.
 On the second floor there are five clinic rooms for nutrition, herbal medicine, osteopathy, IV infusions, colonic irrigation and cryotherapy – under the management of an expert team.

 Spa consultant Lisa Barden is an industry veteran.
 Nutritionist Eve Kalinik, a much worshipped gut goddess.
 F&B consultant Stu Henshall has worked with everyone from Mary Berry to The Prodigy (need we say more).
 Acupuncturist Ross J Barr, aside from being very easy on the eyes, is known as one of the foremost practitioners in his field.
 His expertise lies in female and male fertility and is used to handling babies while performing his magic on stressed out mums.
 Good to know.
-To top it off, the founder, Jenya Emets is a wonder woman who spent 17 years in finance before qualifying as a naturopath and holds a BA and Masters in Japanese Studies & Economics. #Goals.
+To top it off, the founder, Jenya Emets is a wonder woman who spent 17 years in finance before qualifying as a naturopath and holds a BA and Masters in Japanese Studies and Economics.

 Now if this is all sounding a bit expensive and elitist, fear not.
 Whilst memberships start at £1,200 per year, most of the services here are available on a drop-in basis.
 I highly recommend a 24 Karat thickening Blow Dry with Abbey, who brings over a decades’ worth of experience from Aveda, and a “Happiness” manicure (a colour otherwise known as peach), with Irish charm, Sue.
-These two will truly brighten up your day and leave you on… well, cloud 12.
+These two will truly brighten up your day and leave you on… well, cloud twelve.

 Address: 2 – 5 Colville Mews, London, W11 2DA

 Tube: Notting Hill Gate (Central, Circle & District)